List of Great Old Ones: Summanus

+Summanus (Lord of Hell, Monarch of the Night, The Terror that Walketh in Darkness) is the creation of Brian Lumley — who based the Great Old One on the Roman deity of the same name — and first appeared in Lumley's short story "What Dark God?"
+(1975).
+The god appears as a mouthless human with whitish tentacles hidden under his clothing.
+He can use these tentacles to siphon blood from his victims.

+Summanus had a following in Roman times, but if he is worshiped today, his cult is even more secretive.
+The rites needed for the proper worship of Summanus are found in the Tuscan Rituals.

 U

 The Unimaginable Horror

 The Unimaginable Horror appears in CT Phipps' Cthulhu Armageddon (2016) sequel The Tower of Zhaal (2017).
 It is a mammoth version of the creature from The Colour Out of Space that destroyed the Kastro'vaal civilization.
 It proceeded to arrive on Earth in primordial times before it was imprisoned in the oceans by Cthulhu's people.
 From there, it escaped and destroyed much of the Yitian civilization before being imprisoned again by a member of their race called Zhaal.
 The creature would remain imprisoned well after the rest of the Great Old Ones had arisen and only briefly escape before being restored to its imprisonment.
 It is written about in a book called The Unimaginable Horror that reveals details about the Tower of Zhaal and its origins.